sabinem/treehouse-python-techdegree/README.md

 ## UserApi
 - there is a fully functional and testcovered user api, which is not used by the angular app so far

-- to explore it you could install httpie with
+### Explore the User Api
-`pip install httpie`
+to explore ist:

-using **httpie** you can:
+- open another terminal window and install httpie with `pip install httpie`

-- you can get all users at `http  GET  http://127.0.0.1:8000/api/v1/todos`
+using **httpie** in that new window you can:
-- you can also post a new user at http  `POST  http://127.0.0.1:8000/api/v1/todos`
+- you can get all users at `http  GET  http://127.0.0.1:8000/api/v1/users`
-- try at
+- you can also post a new user at http  `POST  http://127.0.0.1:8000/api/v1/users username="something"`
-`http  POST  http://127.0.0.1:8000/api/v1/todos username="yourname"`
+- follow the instructions, that the api returns to you
-and follow the instructions
+- with this new user you can log in at `http://127.0.0.1:8000` and continue working on your list